Home

 • But I know, that even now, whatsoever thou wilt ask of God, God will give it thee."

-This was a testimony to her belief and her faith.
-She believed that He was the deliverer out of Zion who came with the power of God to bring the resurrection and life.
-She had faith that He possessed the power of God that could raise men from the dead.
-And yet her understanding of just how, was imperfect.
-And in her is seen what real saving faith and true belief involves.
-It brings a trust and a faith that Christ is all that He says He is, namely, Our God and our deliverance from death.
+Here is her faith.
+This was a testimony to the power of her belief, which was her saving faith, a gift of God.
+She believed that He was the deliverer out of Zion, who came with the power of God to give life.
+She didn't believe in word only, she had faith that He had the power of God in His hands that could have saved her brother.
+Yet her understanding of just how, was imperfect.
+In her is the revelation to us of just what real saving faith is, and what true belief involves.
+It entails a certain hope, trust and belief that Christ is all that He declares.
+Namely, our God, and our one and only deliverance from the sting of death that has plagued man.

 Psalms 68:20